-Factors Considered in Setting Safety Compatibility 3.3.3 Criteria
+3.3.3 Factors Considered in Setting Safety Compatibility Criteria

-The principal factors considered in setting criteria applicable within each safety zone in the urban setting are:
+The principal factors considered in setting criteria applicable within each safety zone in the urban and rural settings are:

 - a) The proximity to an airport within which aircraft accidents typically occur.
 The most stringent land use controls shall be applied to the areas with the greatest potential risks.
-The risk information utilized is the general aviation accident data and analyses contained in the Handbook. - b) The volume and type of aircraft operations, runway length, and runway instrumentation are the primary factors used in adjusting the sizes of the safety zones, rather than the criteria applicable within each zone.
+The risk information utilized is the general aviation accident data and analyses contained in the Handbook, supplemented by available data for accidents at airports in Santa Barbara County. - b) The volume and type of aircraft operations, runway length, and runway instrumentation are the primary factors used in adjusting the sizes of the safety zones, rather than the criteria applicable within each zone.

 c) Whether the setting surrounding the Airport is best classified as urban or rural.
 The Handbook provides that different density and intensity limits are warranted in these two settings.
 (See, e.g., Handbook, pp. 4-17 to 4-18, 4-20 to 4-25.)
+As noted previously, Santa Ynez Airport is classified as a rural airport in this ALUCP.